-The law firm of Pritzker Olsen has filed the first lawsuit in federal court against Whole Foods on behalf of John McKissick and his wife Patricia.
+The first lawsuit has been filed in federal court against Whole Foods on behalf of John McKissick and his wife Patricia.
 Mr. McKissick was sickened in the Listeria monocytogenes outbreak linked to Frescolina brand ricotta salata cheese imported by Forever Cheese Inc. and sold at Whole Foods stores.

 Mrs. McKissick purchased a variety of cheeses on May 27, 2012 at one of the Whole Foods stores in Pittsburgh, Pennsylvania.
 Mr. McKissick consumed a portion of each of the cheeses in the following days.
 Several days later, he began experiencing listeriosis symptoms, including nausea, vomiting, muscle aches, and fever.
 He was hospitalized when the symptoms worsened.
 A spinal tap confirmed that his illness was caused by Listeria monocytogenes.
 A sample was sent to the Centers for Disease Control and Prevention (CDC), which determined that the PFGE pattern of the bacteria was the outbreak strain.
 Mr. McKissick suffered “profound nervous-system and cognitive dysfunction, including ventilator-dependent respiratory failure,” according to the Complaint.